Mussah254/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move the filr betty from /tmp to /tmp/my_first_directory
+echo Delete the file betty